vadim-za/vvm/docs/environment.md

 Some host environments (currently Windows) also support realtime mode, where the `IN` command will return zero if there is nothing in the buffer (without halting the processor).

-### Port 2: Keyboard mode
+### Port 2: Console  mode

-The value read from this port indicates whether realtime keyboard mode has been successfully set (lowest significant bit is set) or not (lowest significant bit is reset).
+- The bit 0 of the value read from this port indicates whether realtime keyboard mode has been successfully set (lowest significant bit is set) or not (lowest significant bit is reset).
+- The bit 7 indicates the availability of the ANSI control codes in the console output.

 Other bits of the value are reserved for the future and should not be checked.
+The bits 1-3 are reserved for further keyboard/console input features.
+The bits 4-6 are reserved for further console output features.

 ## Readonly memory